pattersonzUTD/UTDLang--/README.md

 Flags can either be up or down as a binary value\
 If two flags are added, it is an 'or' expression, if they are multiplied it is an 'and' expression.\
 The ? symbol represents greater than or equal to.
 It is the only comparator operation needed.\
 \
+When statements will execute if the flag is up, if not the body is skipped.\
+\
 We end all statements with a smiley face :) because we are happy to write code.\